Baltoli/project-docs/notes/log.md

   TESLA.
 * Problem faced is that the virtual interface is *much* slower than making real function call - but why should that be so much worse than previously?

+# 17/4/2017

+* Fixed the mysterious performance issue - the wrapper wasn't registering a whole callback!
+This meant that polling was the only way it could ever be sending data.
+* Should probably build the core of LWIP as standard (as we're instrumenting the user code interface).
+* Core now no longer being built against TESLA.
+The next step is to build the wrapper library and app files *with* TESLA.
+* The inference checker needs some work - generated conditions are way too complex.
+Fixed this by taking implications inside the simplifier itself (if simplification isn't trivial).
+* Fixed a small bug in the called / cast function trick.
+* Realising that the model generation approach isn't working for optionals - the subtlety is in what a null event should be able to check.
+Should finally get around to introducing the FSM code.
+* Trying to figure out the subtleties of extracting a sequence of return value constraints from an accepting trace through the FSM.
+Problem is nondeterminism, so we need to have a way of getting at all the possible accepting traces through the machine.
+* The other approach to this is to try to compute RVC *ahead* of time - so that we can get determinism back.
+Not easy.
+* Otherwise we're back to a slightly improved model trace generator.

+# 18/4/2017

+* Continuing to work on fixing up the model checker.
+Idea late yesterday was that we can reuse the bigram checking idea by keeping track of what we saw last.
+* Lots of improvements etc. to the model checker - fixed the issues with optionals from yesterday, and can now run successfully on the assertions placed in the LWIP shim interface.
+* Doing some benchmarking with an echo server benchmark found online shows definite speedups for the statically analysed version when compared to the instrumented version.
+* Should also build an example that uses the unmodified LWIP raw TCP echo server to see how much overhead we introduce with the library interface.
+* Promising results!
+The instrumented version seems to run at ~61% performance compared to an unmodified example, while the statically analysed version comes in at 87% performance.
+* There's a definite overhead to doing things this way, but it could be argued that you can eliminate a bit of this by designing the library to support the style from the start (so that you don't need to always go through indirect calls).
+* Running the examples for longer to get more reliable data.
+* Started to write up section on safer library interfaces.